-Saraki, S-West govs eulogise late Gen Adebayo - Nigeria Today - Nigeria Today
+Saraki, S-West govs eulogise late Gen Adebayo - Vanguard - Nigeria Today

 Saraki, S-West govs eulogise late Gen Adebayo

 Ibadan—Senate President Bukola Saraki and governors from the South West Zone yesterday, converged on Ibadan to pay their last respects to the late Gen. Adeyinka Adebayo.
-Do you need a world class website for your business or oganization?
-Do you …
+Major General Adeyinka Adebayo… The corpse of Adebayo, a former Military …

+Saraki, Ajimobi, Ambode, Aregbesola, Akeredolu, others pay last respect to Adebayo in Ibadan

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.